 ROYAL GORGE SCENIC RAILROAD

 We then travel to Manitou Springs and catch the 2:00pm train on the Boardmore, Manitou and Pikes Peak Cog Railway.
 The 9 miles up to the summit of Pikes Peak is spectacular.
 Enter Pike National Forest, travel along Ruxton Creek, by Diamond Rock, within the steep, rocky walls of Englemann Canyon, past stacked boulder formations, a striking waterfall, and through Deer Park.
 Move up Son of a Gun Hill, through the Icebox, a cool shaded canyon, past the remains of Halfway House Hotel, eventually moving above timberline, where the views get more expansive.
 At the summit, which is 14,115 feet you will have views of both the Collegiate and Sangre de Cristo mountain ranges as well as the mining town of Cripple Creek and on a clear day you may even see the skyscrapers of Denver.

 Back down at Manitou we travel the short distance to Colorado Springs and view the spectacular Garden of the Gods rock formations.
-We then head for Denver and hotel check-in.
+We then head for Georgetown and hotel check-in.